A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Ultimately, the wand itself is only mediocre and I’m unlikely to reach for it again.
 The harness, though, I do like.
 I’ll probably be trying it with other wand vibrators in my collection.

-Thanks to UPKO for sending me this kit to review.
+Thanks to UPKO for sending me this vibrator and harness kit to review.
 As always, views and writing are mine.
 Affiliate links appear in this post.